Saskatoon police arrest 5 after report of unlawful confinement - Saskatoon | Globalnews.ca

 Saskatoon police arrest 5 after report of unlawful confinement

-Saskatoon police have five people in custody after a 28-year-old man reported being unlawfully confined and beaten on May 7.
+Saskatoon police have five people in custody after a 28-year-old man said he was unlawfully confined and beaten on May 7.

 At around 9:30 p.m.
-CT, the man approached officers at Royal University Hospital and reported being assaulted while he was held in a home for several hours.
+CT, the man approached officers at Royal University Hospital and reported that he has been assaulted while held in a home for several hours.
 He also said the people responsible stole his vehicle.

 READ MORE: Skateboarders violently robbed in Prince Albert, Sask.

-Upon further investigation, officers attended the 1000-block of 7th Street East.
-Three men and two women were arrested at a Haultain neighbourhood home.
+The investigation led officers to a home in the 1000-block of 7th Street East where three men and two women were arrested.

 © 2017 Global News, a division of Corus Entertainment Inc.